gigalixir/gigalixir-cli/docs/source/main.rst

 Upgrade
 -------

-To upgrade the GIGALIXIR CLI, run
+To upgrade the Gigalixir CLI, run

 .. code-block:: bash